 As an Amazon Associate, I earn from qualifying purchases.
 Some recipes may contain affiliate links that earn me a small commission, at no additional cost to you.

 If there is one hypnotising smell at a food market, hands down it has to be the smell of waffles cooking – especially during the winter season.
 Most advent Christmas markets in Europe have a waffle stand and I am convinced it acts as a marketing tool to send the waffle-aroma out there to bring in the crowds.

 If you love waffles and miss treating yourself to some, this gluten-free recipe will tick all the boxes for that perfect breakfast or snack.
 If your children have trouble waking up in the morning for school – make waffles.
 I assure you that the smell of them cooking will wake them up easily and they’ll be in a great mood!

-Ready to cook?
-Don’t forget to buy a waffle machine if you haven’t got one.
+Don’t forget to buy a waffle maker if you haven’t got one.
 There are plenty on the market varying from reasonably to ridiculously priced.
-I chose a well-known brand with just the basic functions for under 40 euros.
+I chose a well-known brand with just the basic functions for under 50 euros.
 It works just fine.